mjbaldauf/Vinny-ABQ/README.md

 # Server Checkout Sheet Generator

-This script automates the creation of a two-week server checkout Excel workbook for **VINNY ABQ**.
-It uses a template `.xlsx` file and generates a copy with 14 dated sheets, each named according to the selected start date.
+This script automates the creation of a two-week server checkout Excel workbook for Vinaigrette.
+It uses a template `.xlsx` file and generates a copy with 14 dated sheets.

 ---

-## 📋 What It Does
+## What It Does

-- Prompts the user to enter a **start date** in `MM.DD` format.
+- Prompts the user to enter a start date in `MM.DD` format.
-- Calculates a **two-week date range** based on the start date.
+- Calculates a two-week date range based on the start date.
 - Copies a template Excel file and renames it using the date range (e.g., `06.08-06.21.xlsx`).
 - Removes the `"NO EXPO"` sheet.
 - Renames the `"EXPO"` sheet to the starting date (e.g., `06.08`).